fuzehq/documentation/pages/walkthroughs/brokerage.md

 }
 ```

-In the response, you will see all the users’ holdings.
+In the response, you will see all the users’ balances.

 ```json
 {